filecoin-project/FIPs/FIPS/fip-solstice.md

             **reconstructed**, since the one-time-payment table stores
             no gross field), within Q's block window.

+          - "In quarter Q" is asset-dependent: a stablecoin settlement belongs to Q when its settlement epoch falls in Q; a FIL settlement belongs to Q when its pricing print clears in Q (the FIL pricing rule below), which is always at or after the settlement epoch.

           - Attribution is keyed on the (payer, operator) pair, residual collisions (two orchestrators, same client, same operator) are excluded by the contract (see Section 3.2).